Media Ownership

 What You Can Do

 Get educated, and reach out.
 Submit a comment online at the FCC.
 Participate in a public hearing and tell your stories about how your life or business or art has been affected by the dramatic changes in media ownership.
-Write short letters to your elected officials.
-Call your member of Congress.
-Send a letter to the editor of your local paper.
-Elected officials read their local papers, so constituents’ voices can send a powerful message to policymakers.

 Resources